Data displayed in both Plexus Connect grid and form views can be visualized using an integrated component called Charts view.

 When the user hovers over a discrete value, an eye icon appears on the right.
 By clicking the eye icon, all data points corresponding to the selected value can be hidden/restored in the chart.

 Data displayed in a chart are automatically synchronized with a corresponding view.
 This means that data selected in the chart are also selected in the view and vice versa.
-Selected data can be stored in form of list, by clicking on the Lists icon on upper control panel and choosing New List from selection option.
+Selected data can be stored in form of list, by clicking on the Lists icon within the navigation toolbar and choosing New List from selection option.
 Selection can be done either within the view or within the chart by one of the available selection tools:

 Cherry picking (selection of individual data points)